- Start date

 Applicants from the USA may be eligible to undertake a transitional or ‘top-up’ (DPT) within the USA following this course but this is not guaranteed.
 Any applicant from the USA will also be required to demonstrate that they have undertaken all the prerequisite subjects in accordance with recommendations adopted by the Educational Section of the American Physical therapy Association.
 Further information: MSc Physiotherapy - Applicants from the USA.

 Applicants from other countries should hold an equivalent award in a relevant subject.

-On completion of the course, you will be eligible to apply for registration with the Health Professions Council and membership of the Chartered Society of Physiotherapy.
+On completion of the course, you will be eligible to apply for registration with the Health and Care Professions Council and membership of the Chartered Society of Physiotherapy.

 Students undertake six placements which are spread over the duration of the course.
 The final placement is an elective which is arranged by students themselves; this can be undertaken in any country if the required conditions are met.

 Please note if you are a student from the USA who is planning to apply for a Federal Loan, none of your placements can take place in the USA.
 This is in order to comply with the requirement of the FERPA.